 Although you’ll mostly be editing Symbol instances, there are times when you’ll need to make changes to an existing Symbol Source.
 For example, if you hadn’t added any text to your button Symbol, you can go back and insert a placeholder copy, such as ‘button label’.
-That way, new and old instances of this Symbol will immediately gain a text layer for you to edit — which you’ll see immediately in the Overrides section.
+That way, new and old instances of this Symbol will immediately gain a text layer for you to edit — which you’ll see immediately in the Overrides panel.

 Additionally, you can edit Symbol Sources directly from the Symbols page if you have one in your document (this is a page we generate when you create your first Symbol in a document, though you can choose not to).

 Remember: Editing the Symbol Source will affect all of its instances in your document.